mooction/ActinidiaGames/README.md

 ## What's this

-These are products made by [Actinidia](https://github.com/mooction/Actinidia).
+These are games on [Actinidia](https://github.com/mooction/Actinidia).

 ## How to play